sirchuck/site_works/README.md

     and where to find it.
 Your next step is to open that file and modify it to your needs.
     2) Once your config file is loaded properly, the framework will build your site_works database tables.
+You will need to give yourself write access.
     3) Refresh your page, and you should be presented with the template moduals home page.

-    You will find a .gitignore file in the root directory.
-You will likely want to remove /private/
-    /public/assets/css/siteworks/
-    /public/assets/js/siteworks/
-    This will allow you to pull everything needed from your repository.

     You should now be ready to write your own code.

 # File Structure: